-The Sussex Schools Partnership Media Studies PGCE course is offered as either a 1 year full-time programme or for 2 years part time.
+The Sussex Schools Partnership Media Studies PGCE course is offered as either a 1 year full-time programme or for 2 years part time for a limited number of applicants.

 Media is at the heart of contemporary culture and its study enriches young peoples understanding of their place in the world.
 Media education is an essential requirement for active participation in society enabling young people to be critical consumers of mass media